Welcome to today's edition of the Rush 24-7 podcast.

 But I believe with all my heart and soul that we face another time for choosing, one that'll have profound consequences for the Republican Party and more importantly, for our country.

-Okay, let me take the occasion here of that bite to draw the analogy, because the thing that it took me a while to learn this.
+Okay, let me take the occasion here of that bite to draw the analogy because the thing that it took me a while to learn this.

-I was one of these people that thought the Republican Party was the home of conservatism, and that the Republican Party embraced conservatism, and that's because of my really focused attention of the Republican Party in the 1980s.
+I was one of these people that thought the Republican Party was the home of conservatism and that the Republican Party embraced conservatism, and that's because of my really focused attention of the Republican Party in the 1980s.

-But I I only knew the surface that I did not know that the underpinnings inside the Republican Party of the deep resentment of Reagan.
+I did not know that the underpinnings inside the Republican Party of the deep resentment of Reagan.

-It wasn't until later that I really learned that there is a an active dislike for conservatives in the Republican Party, and it has existed for a long time.
+It wasn't until later that I really learned that there is an active dislike for conservatives in the Republican Party, and it has existed for a long time.

 And it's traceable to 1964 in Goldwater.